nihzh/nihzh.github.io/docs/Edinburgh/Computer Security.md

 Cookie policy shares the same main domain
 SOP different sub-somain shoule be viewed as different origins and isolated

-`HTTPonly`: if enabled scripting languages cannot accessing or manipulating the cookie, can prevent GA from accessing cookies set by `example.com`
+`HTTPOnly`: if enabled scripting languages cannot accessing or manipulating the cookie, can prevent GA from accessing cookies set by `example.com`

 *Secure Cookies*
 A cookie with the Secure attribute is sent to the server only with an encrypted request over the HTTPS protocol, never with unsecured HTTP.